anilabhadatta/educative.io_scraper/README.md

       Update 7.9: Added Style tag with filter:none Update 8.0: Skipped Projects if it is in current page Update 8.1: Skipped Assessments
+      Update 8.2: Fixed Puzzle Javascript error

 ## How to use the Scraper?

-> 1. Create a text file and copy the urls of the first topic of any number of courses and paste it in the

-      text file as shown below.
+> 1. Create a text file and copy the urls of the first topic of any number of courses and paste it in the text file as shown below.

 <img src="https://user-images.githubusercontent.com/48487849/162980989-0f128b3d-c969-4809-8553-2bc6791f34b8.png" width="820" height="300">
 <img src="https://user-images.githubusercontent.com/48487849/197013915-1320da6b-d2c2-4239-b1f7-d95450f8fabb.png" width="820" height="180">